liuhedong135/ttytable/README.md

 <br>

-> Waring: Only the following is supported
+> Warning: Only the following is supported
 > - Xshell: Default theme
 > - MobaXterm: All
 > - Vmware: All